jhoerr/cloudmesh-manual/docs-source/source/accounts/azure.rst

 Now you are ready to use the ``az`` command to interact with Azure.

-Azure Resource Group (for a Storage)
+Azure Resource Group (for Storage)
 ------------------------------------

 To use any resource on Azure, you first need to create a resource group.